 Champlain-specific advice: “Talk to your student about the next time you expect to communicate.
 You will want to know how they are doing, yet communicating too early and too much can be an obstacle to their transitioning smoothly.”

-Bonus advice: “‘The W-Curve and The First Year of College’ is something we will be covering in the first few workshops of Champ 101, and it’s a good thing for parents to be aware of as well.
+Bonus advice: “‘The W-Curve and The First Year of College’ is something we will be covering in the first few workshops of Champ 101, and it’s a good thing for families to be aware of as well.
 While the W-Curve isn’t written in stone, and each student goes through their transition to college at their own pace and in their own way depending on a variety of factors, the takeaway is that good days and hard days are to be expected.”

 Heidi Lebrun (she/her), Assistant Director of Engagement and Stewardship